 It was founded by the Genoese in 1539 as a defensive base and for export.
 From 1540 to 1589, the citadel was destroyed and rebuilt three times.
 The Republic of Genoa finally gave the island to France in 1768.

-Amazing landscapes with mountain scenery and white sand beaches can be found around Porto-Vecchio.
+Amazing landscapes with mountain scenery and white sand beaches can be found around the city.
 The area offers numerous activities including sailing, kite surfing and scuba diving.
 Two famous beaches on the south of the town are Santa Giulia and Palombaggia.
-They have quite turquoise water, white dunes of fine sand and pine trees, are both located on the south of Porto-Vecchio.
+They have quite turquoise water, white dunes of fine sand and pine trees, are both located on the south.
 Just half an hour from the town travellers can visit the Ospedale Forest.
 This is a vast forest perfect for a walk, hiking or horseback riding.

 Photo Credit: ©porto vecchio tourisme